awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

    [ec2-user ~]$ sudo sed -i -e "s/{container_instance_id}/$container_instance_id/g" /etc/awslogs/awslogs.conf
    ```

-**To configure the CloudWatch Logs agent region**
+**To configure the CloudWatch Logs agent Region**

 By default, the CloudWatch Logs agent sends data to the `us-east-1` region\.
-If you would like to send your data to a different region, such as the region that your cluster is located in, you can set the region in the `/etc/awslogs/awscli.conf` file\.
+To send your data to a different region, such as the Region in which your cluster is located, you can set the Region in the `/etc/awslogs/awscli.conf` file\.

 1. Open the `/etc/awslogs/awscli.conf` file with a text editor\.

-1. In the `[default]` section, replace `us-east-1` with the region where you want to view log data\.
+1. In the `[default]` section, replace `us-east-1` with the Region from which to view log data\.

 1. Save the file and exit your text editor\.